abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

 Subexpressions
 --------------

-By definition, every subtree in a parse tree represents a subexpression.
-The token precedence values define the subexpression tree structure of subexpressions with infix operators.
-In the simple example expression above the top-level expression is represented by the full tree, with root at the operator ``+``.
+By definition, every subtree in an expression tree represents a subexpression.
+The token precedence values determine the resulting tree structure of subexpressions for infix operators.
+In the simple example expression ``2 + 5 * 8`` the top-level expression is represented by the full tree, with root at the operator ``+``.
 Each token literal also defines a (trivial) subexpression.
 The subtree rooted at operator ``*`` defines a non-trivial subexpression which corresponds to the string ``5 * 8`` in the full expression.

-In Pratt parsing recursion is used to parse subexpressions (starting top-down, from the full expression).
+In Pratt parsing recursion is used to parse subexpressions --- starting top-down, from the full expression.
 A crucial distinction in this parsing method is whether or not a token is the *first* token of the current subexpression or is a *later* one.
 Every subexpression has a first token, and some have later tokens after the first one.
 In the subexpression ``5 * 8`` the token for ``5`` is the first token, called the **head** token, and ``*`` and ``8`` are later tokens, called **tail** tokens.

 It was mentioned earler that in Pratt parsing each token can have one or more **handler functions** defined for it.
 The handler function for when the token